sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 2. After completing the authentication, navigate to **Dashboard,** where you should see the API key at the top of the page.
 Copy that API key to the **USER_PARSER_API_KEY** variable.
 3. Next, we have three environment variables: **GMAIL_ADDRESS, GMAIL_APP_PASSWORD,** and **GMAIL_SENDER_NAME.** We won’t use these during local development, so we can skip them for now.
 4. Let’s move on to the Firebase environment variables.
 For **FIREBASE_APP_NAME,** use the project id assigned to your firebase project.
 You can get it from the URL (ie: `organized-app-47c7u` from `https://console.firebase.google.com/u/1/project/organized-app-47c7u/overview`).
 Alternatively, you can go to **Settings,** then **General,** and find the `Project ID`.
-5. We’ll come back to the value of **GOOGLE_CONFIG_BASE64** later.
-6. But first, let’s get our Crowdin environment variables, as these are also required for the API to work.
-Go to [crowdin.com](https://crowdin.com), log in to your account if you already have one, or create a new free account.
-7. After completing the authentication, under your user profile icon, navigate to **Settings.** Open **API,** and click **New token.**
-8. We only need the **Project permission,** as well as the **Source files and strings,** and **Translations.** Give a name for that token and click **Create.**
-9. Copy the access token that was generated to the **CROWDIN_API_KEY** environment variable.
-10. Now we need to create a Crowdin project.
-Click **Create a new project** from the sidebar on the left navigation menu.
-11. Give a name for the project.
-Let’s make it public, and choose one target language.
-Then click **Save.**
-12. To get the project name, you can get it from the URL.
-It should be the same as the one that you just wrote when creating the project.
-Alternatively, you can go to **Settings,** then **General,** and find the Project name.
-13. That’s our Crowdin project name, let’s paste it to the **CROWDIN_PROJECT_NAME** variable.
-14. Add **CROWDIN_PROJECT_ID** as well.
-This is the project ID that you can find selecting the project from the sidebar on the left, in the box on the right side of the Crowdin Dashboard.
-15. And now for the **GOOGLE_CONFIG_BASE64,** there are many approaches to get this base64 string of the private key.
+5. For the **GOOGLE_CONFIG_BASE64,** there are many approaches to get this base64 string of the private key.
 We’re just showing one way of getting it.
-16. In this example, we’ll use Node directly in the Terminal window by typing `node`.
+6. In this example, we’ll use Node directly in the Terminal window by typing `node`.
-17. Let’s create a variable to store our private key JSON contents.
+7. Let’s create a variable to store our private key JSON contents.
 Open the JSON file we downloaded earlier and copy its contents.
 Then, type `const firebaseConfig =` and right after this paste all the JSON content into the Terminal.
 Press Enter.
 Remember, it’s just the JSON data saved in this newly defined variable.
-18. To convert it to a base64 string, we use the command `Buffer.from(JSON.stringify(firebaseConfig)).toString('base64')`.
+8. To convert it to a base64 string, we use the command `Buffer.from(JSON.stringify(firebaseConfig)).toString('base64')`.
 Please, note that we recommend using the local converting command rather than online base64 converter tools, because of security reasons.
 Then, press **Enter.**
-19. You should now have the base64 encoded string of your Firebase private key.
+9. You should now have the base64 encoded string of your Firebase private key.
 Copy that text to the **GOOGLE_CONFIG_BASE64** variable.
-20. Additionally, create .firebaserc file with `cp .firebaserc.example .firebaserc` command and update the default field **your-organized-project-id** with your Firebase project ID.
+10. Additionally, create .firebaserc file with `cp .firebaserc.example .firebaserc` command and update the default field **your-organized-project-id** with your Firebase project ID.

 #### Setup the Firebase emulators